GenericPirate/tmux/Contributing.md

 - ([#2354](https://github.com/tmux/tmux/issues/2354)) Copy mode styles for the word and line.

-- A way to convert a popup into a pane (and vice versa?).

 - Extend the active-pane flag to windows so a client can have an independent current window.
 This can be similar to how it works for panes but is probably